RAID Array Recovery on NAS Thecus N7700+: How to Recover When It Breaks

 It is always recommended to follow the manufacturer's instructions and guidelines when performing hardware upgrades or modifications on NAS devices to minimize the risk of data loss.
 Additionally, it is advisable to have a backup of important data before making any changes to the hardware.

-Although NAS N7700+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N7700+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view